 COVID-19 is an infectious disease caused by a new coronavirus discovered after an outbreak in Wuhan, China, in December 2019.

-Since the initial outbreak, this coronavirus, known as SARS-CoV-2, has spread to more than 100 countries around the world, and has affected many thousands of people.
+Since the initial outbreak, this coronavirus, known as SARS-CoV-2, has spread to most countries around the world.
+It has been responsible for millions of infections globally, causing hundreds of thousands of deaths.
+The United States is the most affected country.

 As yet, there’s no vaccine against the novel coronavirus.
 Researchers are currently working on creating a vaccine specifically for this virus, as well as potential treatments for COVID-19.